Sign In to see current Signals.

 Weekly technical indicators are neutral.

-The weekly MACD line is above its signal line since September 21, 2018.
-The distance between MACD and the signal line is low, but getting bigger.
+The weekly MACD line is above its signal line since January 11, 2019.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Short-term trend: [See FXB short-term trend chart]